 Treatment for a tickle in the throat will aim to resolve one of the underlying causes.

-The best way to treat a tickle in the throat due to post-nasal drip is by addressing the root cause of this increase in mucus production.
-Common causes are allergies, GERD, and bacterial or viral infections.
+The best way to treat a tickle in the throat due to post-nasal drip is by finding out what is causing this increase in mucus production.

-In some cases, it is not possible to identify the cause of post-nasal drip, and general home remedies are the usual recommendation.
+In some cases, it is not possible to identify the cause of post-nasal drip, and general home remedies may help.

-A sore throat can be caused by a bacterial or viral infection.
+A sore throat can be due to a bacterial or viral infection.

-When it is not possible to avoid allergens, such as pollen in the air, medications that include antihistamines can help reduce the irritation.
+When it is not possible to avoid allergens, such as pollen in the air, medications that include antihistamines may help reduce the irritation.

 A sinus infection, otherwise known as sinusitis, is another common cause of a tickle in the throat.

-Increasing production of saliva can help reduce the symptoms of dehydration and eliminate the tickle in the throat that it causes.
+Increasing saliva production may help reduce the symptoms of dehydration and eliminate the resulting tickle in the throat.

 Popsicles and ice chips can also help calm a ticklish throat, as can the use of a humidifier to add moisture to the air a person is breathing.

 Environmental irritants, such as dust, air pollution, and cigarette smoke, can all cause a tickle in the throat.
-One of the best ways to address this is by quitting smoking and limiting exposure to smoke.
+One of the best ways to address this is by quitting smoking and limiting exposure to smoke or other irritants where possible.

 Asthma is a chronic lung condition where the airways become inflamed and narrowed, making it difficult to breathe.

-For some people, a tickle in the throat and a chronic cough are their main asthma symptoms.
+A tickle in the throat and a chronic cough are the main

-People with asthma need to work closely with their doctor to develop and follow a treatment plan that can control their symptoms.
+People with asthma need to work closely with their doctor to develop and follow a treatment plan to control their symptoms.

-Because a tickle in the throat is a common symptom and usually not linked to serious health conditions, many sufferers turn to home remedies for relief.
+A tickle in the throat can be a common symptom and usually not due to serious health conditions, so many people may turn to home remedies for relief.

 There is a wide variety of these to choose from, including: